Proud SA Sport Supporters!

 Nations riders traditionally ride in eye-catching ‘Rainbow Nation kit’ and as a result of these international events, the sport has grown considerably over the years and the level of riding has improved in leaps in bounds.
 Now that’s exactly what a training company likes to hear from the sportsmen and women they support!

 Margaret Mead wrote, ‘Never believe that a few caring people can’t change the world.
 For, indeed, that’s all who ever have.’

-On completion of training, the 2015 training group was given a practical assignment to be completed in the month ahead.
+On completion of the 2015 VE training the group was given a practical assignment to be completed in the month ahead.
 Companies, like options in training, as well as families in the community, donated components to make up VE Support kits for the Victim Empowerment team members.
 In addition, Dignity emergency bags for men, women and children were put together with basic post trauma necessities to be handed out to victims at scenes.

 This has proved to be an on-going project as Dignity bag stocks need to be continually replenished, and additional useful items are being identified to be included!

-As Victim Empowerment and Support volunteers, Chanty, Ann and Michelle continue to work towards Margaret Mead’s definition of achievement, with the help of an increasing number of supporters.
+As Victim Empowerment and Support volunteers, Chanty, Ann and Michélle continue to work towards Margaret Mead’s definition of achievement, with the help of an increasing number of supporters.

 ‘I must admit that I personally measure success in terms of the contributions an individual makes to her or her fellow human beings.’
 Margaret Mead